dotnet/AspNetCore.Docs/aspnet/web-forms/overview/data-access/paging-and-sorting/paging-and-sorting-report-data-vb.md

 Imagine that the reason we turned off sorting by the `UnitPrice` was because we were worried that our customers would simply buy only the lowest-priced products.
 However, we want to encourage them to buy the most expensive products, so we d like them to be able to sort the products by price, but only from the most expensive price to the least.

-To accomplish this add a Button Web control to the page, set its `ID` property to `SortPriceDescending`, and its `Text` property to Sort by Price .
+To accomplish this add a Button Web control to the page, set its `ID` property to `SortPriceDescending`, and its `Text` property to Sort by Price.
 Next, create an event handler for the Button s `Click` event by double-clicking the Button control in the Designer.
 Add the following code to this event handler:

 [!code-vb[Main](paging-and-sorting-report-data-vb/samples/sample10.vb)]